RIS-Aided Localization under Position and Orientation Offsets in the Near and Far Field: Introduction

 \section{Introduction}

 Location awareness is crucial for the success of numerous services, including internet-of-things and autonomous vehicles \cite{zekavat2011handbook,6894213,nguyen2017wireless,8454389,8306879,7707439}.
 The most common way to obtain location information is through the Global Positioning Systems (GPS); with its constellation of satellites across the globe, GPS provides sub-meter location accuracy in favorable propagation environments.
 However, GPS may be unavailable when there is no clear line-of-sight (LOS) to a sufficient number of satellites, such as in urban alleys, underground tunnels, and inside buildings.
 In such situations, the fallback option is to provide location information through existing wireless networks, such as the ubiquitous cellular network.
 However, localization using wireless networks depends strongly on the propagation environment.
 Since reconfigurable intelligent surface (RIS) allows us to control the propagation environment to some extent, its utility for localization has naturally been explored recently.
 Specifically, an RIS is envisioned as a planar surface comprising of sub-wavelength-sized meta-materials capable of controlling a wireless propagation channel by applying a desired transformation on the incoming signal through the software control of each meta-material.
 This unique ability to control the harsh wireless channel has led to many works investigating the suitability of RISs for localization \cite{9781656,9729782,8264743,9508872,9625826,9500663,9782100,9528041,9774917}.
-Although the usefulness of RISs for localization has been well established in the recent literature, the fundamental limits of RIS-aided localization in the near and far field propagation regimes under the effect of RIS misorientation and misalignment have not been investigated, which is the main topic of this paper.
+Although the usefulness of RISs for localization has been well established in the recent literature, the fundamental limits of RIS-aided localization in the near and far field propagation regimes under the effect of RIS misorientation and misalignment have not been investigated, which is the main topic of this paper\footnote{ In this paper, misorientation is said to occur when an antenna array is perturbed after deployment such that its orientation changes.
+Hence, there is an orientation offset.
+Likewise, misalignment is said to occur when an antenna array is perturbed such that the position of its centroid is changed after deployment.}.